-An applicant who has earned a baccalaureate degree under the "academic fresh start" statute, Texas Education Code, Section 51.931, and applies for admission to a postgraduate or professional program will be evaluated on only the grade point average of the course of work completed for that baccalaureate degree and the other criteria stated herein for admission to the postgraduate or professional program.
+An applicant who has earned a baccalaureate degree under the "academic fresh start" statute, Texas Education Code, Section 51.931, and applies for admission to a postgraduate or professional program will be evaluated on only the GPA of the course of work completed for that baccalaureate degree and the other criteria stated herein for admission to the postgraduate or professional program.

-Grade Point Calculations: The Office of Graduate Studies at UTPB uses the Uniform Grade Point Calculations as prescribed by the Texas Higher Education Coordinating Board, Rules and Regulations, Chapter 5, subchapter A, Section 5.3.
+Grade Point Calculations: The Office of Graduate Studies at UT Permian Basin uses the Uniform Grade Point Calculations as prescribed by the THECB, Rules and Regulations, Chapter 5, subchapter A, Section 5.3.
 The description of this method is shown below.
 For consistency, this method is also used for subsequent calculations by the Office of Graduate Studies.

 5.3.
-Uniform Grade-Point Calculation for Admission to Graduate and Professional Schools.
+Uniform Grade-Point Calculation for Admission to Graduate and Professional Schools

-Procedures for calculating the grade-point average for students seeking admission to a graduate or post-baccalaureate professional school of an institution of higher education will be as follows:
+Procedures for calculating the GPA for students seeking admission to a graduate or post-baccalaureate professional school of an institution of higher education will be as follows:

 - 1. Only official transcripts from accredited institutions of higher education shall be accepted by the graduate and professional schools of an institution of higher education for evaluation and grade-point calculation. - 2.
 All academic work undertaken and grades or symbols assigned at each institution shall be reflected on the student's official transcript(s).
-No student's grade may be expunged from his or her record. - 3.
-All grades assigned for academic course work will be used in calculating the grade-point average, except that an institution may base the calculation on the last 60 semester credit hours (or equivalent) of undergraduate work and any previous work in a graduate or professional school. - 4.
-A four-point scale will be used in computing the grade point average (e.g.: A, 4 points per semester hour; B, 3.0; C, 2.0; D, 1.0; F, 0.0). - 5.
+No student's grade may be expunged from their record. - 3.
+All grades assigned for academic course work will be used in calculating the GPA, except that an institution may base the calculation on the last 60 semester credit hours (or equivalent) of undergraduate work and any previous work in a graduate or professional school. - 4.
+A four-point scale will be used in computing the GPA (e.g.: A, 4 points per semester hour; B, 3.0; C, 2.0; D, 1.0; F, 0.0). - 5.
 A grade or symbol indicating failure (i.e.: F, WF, NC, or in a pass/fail system, FL equals F) will count as hours undertaken, but no grade points will be earned. - 6.
-Excluded from the grade-point average will be any credit by examination (CR), Quit (Q); Withdrew (W); Withdrew Passing (WP); Incomplete (I or X); and a pass grade within a pass/fail system. - 7.
-The grade point average will be computed by multiplying each grade point (see paragraphs (4) and (5) of this section) by the semester or quarter credit hours earned per course and totaling the products.
+Excluded from the GPA will be any credit by examination (CR), Quit (Q); Withdrew (W); Withdrew Passing (WP); Incomplete (I or X); and a pass grade within a pass/fail system. - 7.
+The GPA will be computed by multiplying each grade point (see paragraphs (4) and (5) of this section) by the semester or quarter credit hours earned per course and totaling the products.
 The semester or quarter hours of courses undertaken will then be totaled.
 The total of the products will be divided by the total semester or quarter hours.
-The result is to be calculated to the hundredth place, giving the official cumulative grade-point average. - 8.
+The result is to be calculated to the hundredth place, giving the official cumulative GPA. - 8.
 Academic work at foreign colleges, universities, or preparatory schools shall be excluded from the calculation.
-In such cases, the grade-point average and credit shall be evaluated and computed as determined by the graduate or professional school to which the student is applying.
+In such cases, the GPA and credit shall be evaluated and computed as determined by the graduate or professional school to which the student is applying.